- Client: Manchester Metropolitan University

 Our client's requirement was straight-forward: a new, sustainable campus providing world-class learning and teaching facilities.

-Once work had started on the landmark six-storey campus building, energy centre and public areas - we were asked to manage the move into the building as well.
+Once construction work had started on the landmark six-storey campus building, energy centre and public areas - we were asked to manage the move into the building as well.

 With facilities ranging from simulation suites and science labs to lecture theatres and a sports hall, the move would need meticulous planning and co-ordination.